10 Tips to make Back-to-School more Sustainable

 10. Remember that our society's level of consumption is NOT normal, and you don't need to participate in any of this.

-So, basically the key takeaway here is to not feel pressured to buy into the whole frenzy of buying new just because everyone else is doing it.
-I totally get the parental guilt that gets added in at moments like this - if I don't do x, then my child will feel left out/stuck out/singled out.
-I'm already anticipating it for Christmas and every birthday party I will ever plan for my little boys, because I still feel it all the time, even with knowing that I want to be more conscious about our consumption.
+So, the key takeaway here is to not feel pressured to buy into the whole frenzy of buying new just because everyone else is doing it.
+I truly understand the parental guilt that ratchets up at moments like this - if I don't do x, y or z, then my child will feel left out/stuck out/singled out.
+I'm already anticipating it for Christmas and every birthday party I will ever plan for my little boys, because I still feel it all the time, even knowing that I want to be more conscious about our consumption.
 It's there, it's real, and we need to acknowledge it and move forward in a better way than succumbing to it.
-Then, my friend, you're on the fast-track to feeling out of control and not in charge of your spending or your decisions.
+Because if that guilt is allowed to sink in, we’ll be on the fast-track to feeling out of control and spending without control, which is exactly what the marketing and consumer cycle has planned for these feelings.
 It doesn't have to be that way; there are other ways to value our precious little guys.

 The truth is, there are tons of children that cannot afford back to school shopping and this is just one more time that the split in socioeconomic status can be made clear to children.
-The more fresh, brand-new logo t-shirts your child has in September is unfortunately not helping them to bridge, or understand, that gap in the classroom.
+The more fresh, brand-new logo t-shirts a child has in September is unfortunately not helping them to bridge, understand, or empathize with that gap in the classroom or feel good about not having everything attainable to them later in life.
+There are so many good reasons to break free from this consumer cycle!

-And quite honestly, there is more to be gained in helping our children understand their place in resource use and the waste cycle then there is in helping them learn how to jump into the overconsumption that plagues our society.
+And quite honestly, there is more to be gained in helping our children understand their place in resource use and the waste cycle than there is in helping them learn how to jump into the overconsumption that plagues our society.
 What has always been normal about this stuff is not actually normal, and it doesn't lead to happiness or a better future for any of us.
-As geeky (or... backwards hoit-ey, haha) as that all sounds, it basically means that they can play a role in helping us look at what we already have, being grateful for what they have, and learning to see what we need and only go about acquiring that.
-Possibly a lesson in sewing, or fixing something up, or making it "new" with a fun iron-on patch each year rather than a whole new backpack.
+Children can play a role in helping us look at what we already have, being grateful for what exists already, and learning to see what we need and only go about acquiring that.
+Maybe there’s even a lesson in sewing, or fixing something up, or making it "new" with a fun iron-on patch each year rather than a whole new backpack.
 A lifetime of grabbing whatever we want, whenever we want, because it's on sale or we feel pressure to buy, is a scary lesson to walk forward with (and one I personally know the consequences of - a lot of debt, a lot of unhappiness, a lot of trying to find meaning with clothing instead of the internal stuff).
+We are also seeing that the key demographics dealing with climate anxiety are children and young adults, so this can be a way to help them feel they are making a difference in making change, too.

-Anyway, if you feel like you're in the category that stat from the start of this whole chat encompasses - the one that states this big back to school shop is a financial burden for 92% of families - here's a friend telling you that you don't need to do it.
-Making a plan to create some lasting memories with your child and having some good conversations about this stuff might be a great way forward too, if you still feel that lingering guilt of "being different" and want to keep moving forward positively (as we do!).
+Anyway, if you feel like you're in the category the statistics from the start of this whole chat encompassed - the one that states this big back to school shop is a financial burden for 92% of families - here's a friend telling you that you don't need to do it.
+Use all of that energy that you’d normally put into back to school shopping and fretting about your child having something new and the debt you’ll acquire to get into planning some lasting memories with your child and having some good conversations about this stuff.
+If you ever feel tired and worn out from being on the other side of our consumer culture, just know that you’re doing the good work and it will all be worth it when you’re free of it all.
+And, if you're ever looking for more validation in exiting the consumption based life, check out our conscious consumption posts on our blog!

 0 comments